-The act statutorily requires the Board to adopt rules to create the Education Assistance Committee.
+The bill statutorily requires the Board to adopt rules to create the Education Assistance Committee.
 The Committee must meet at least once each calendar quarter.
-Before spending funds for any of the purposes listed above, an organization with which the Board has contracted must apply to the Committee.
-The organization must identify in the application the purposes for which the funds are to be used and the amount allocated for each purpose.
-If the Committee approves an application, the Board may disburse money from the fund to the organization to be spent only for the purposes listed above.
-The Committee, as a condition of approving an application, cannot require the organization to spend money before the organization applies for or receives money from the fund.
+Before expending funds for any of the purposes listed above, an organization with which the Board has contracted must apply to the Committee.
+The organization must identify in the application for which purpose the funds are to be used and the amount allocated for each purpose.
+The Committee must approve or deny the application.
+If the Committee approves an application, the Board may disburse money from the fund to the organization to be expended only for the purposes listed above.
+The Committee, as a condition of approving an application, cannot require the organization to expend money for the purposes for which the organization is applying before the organization applies for or receives money from the fund.

-The Board has previously created the Education Assistance Committee in rule.
-Under the rule, the Committee advises the Board on matters relating to the Education Assistance Program.
+Currently, the Educational Assistance Committee, created in Board rule, advises the Board on matters relating to the Education Assistance Program.
 The Committee consists of three members, and the Board chair may appoint additional members.2